 Which Teleprompter App should I use?

 - Nearly any app that works with your smart device is fine, but you’ll want to be sure your app has these two features: mirroring and the ability to adjust your scrolling speed.
-The three apps I recommend are Joe Allen’s Teleprompter Premium (iOS), Teleprompter Pro by Drunken Bear Media (android), and PromptSmart Pro with VoiceTrack is really cool because it uses voice recognition to advance as you speak.
+The two apps I recommend are Joe Allen’s Teleprompter Premium (iOS) and PromptSmart Pro with VoiceTrack (iOS and Android) is really cool because it uses voice recognition to advance as you speak.